carlosp420/nymphalidae_diversification/response_to_reviewers.md

 7. First paragraph, second sentence: change the tense of “run” to “ran”.
 8. Second paragraph, third sentence: replace “Thus” with “Furthermore”.
 9. There appears to be an orphaned right-parenthesis at the end of the second paragraph.
+10. Third paragraph, last sentence: The node number is not really relevant, so beginning of the sentence could be revised to “For example, the Charaxes + Polyura clade was found in only 256 trees...”

 **7, 8, 9, 10.
 Response:**

 > We made the suggested corrections.

+**11. Reviewer's Comment:**

+Fourth paragraph: The point of the paragraph is not clear.
+What rates are being compared?
+MEDUSA vs. MultiMEDUSA?
+Consider revising to make the point clearer or omit the sentence.

+**11. Response:**

+> We have rewritten the sentence and now is more clear: **"For the diversification shifts found in both the MCC tree and most of the samples of 1000 trees (frequency more than 90%; Table 2), the MultiMEDUSA approach recovered different rates of diversification than those found using when the MCC tree alone."**.